 It’s no surprise nail polish doesn’t fit into the category of natural products.
 In fact, reading the ingredients on a bottle of polish is downright scary!
-But my little girl loves nail polish, so I wanted to make sure she could paint her nails in the safest, most eco-friendly way possible.
+But like many people, my little girl loves nail polish, so I wanted to make sure she could paint her nails in the safest, most eco-friendly way possible.

 The Toxic Trio